JetBrains/kotlin-web-site/docs/topics/configure-build-for-eap.md

 To configure your build to use the EAP version of Kotlin, you need to:

 * Specify the EAP version of Kotlin.
 Available EAP versions are listed [here](eap.md#build-details).
-* Add the EAP repository to the build – <https://dl.bintray.com/kotlin/kotlin-eap>.
 * Change the versions of dependencies to EAP ones.
 The EAP version of Kotlin may not work with the libraries of the previously released version.